-Chaplain of Cornell United Religious Work Rick Blair, Professor & Director of Graduate Studies of Linguistics Molly Diesing, and Associate Professor of History Eric Tagliacozzo serve as the Collegetown area residence halls' Faculty Fellows.
+Chaplain of Cornell United Religious Work Rick Blair, Professor & Director of Graduate Studies of Linguistics Molly Diesing, and Professor of History Eric Tagliacozzo serve as the Collegetown area residence halls' Faculty Fellows.

 - Sign up for one of Cornell Dining's four traditional Meal Plan Options if you plan to eat all or most meals on campus (includes Cornell Dining's All You Care to Eat dining rooms, West Campus Dining Rooms, and retail dining facilities)

 - Sign up for the Collegetown Debit Plan if you plan to eat a limited number of meals on campus (provides 10 meals in Cornell Dining's All You Care to Eat dining rooms and West Campus Dining Rooms, plus $750 in tax-exempt Big Red Bucks to be used in any Cornell Dining facility)